wavefrontHQ/docs/pages/doc/direct_ingestion.md

 ### Multiple data points

-Assume `wavefront.txt` containe 1 or more lines in the Wavefront data format.
+Assume `wavefront.txt` contains 1 or more lines in the Wavefront data format.
 You can send it to Wavefront like this:

 ```
 cat wavefront.txt | curl -H "Authorization: Bearer <<TOKEN>>" -F file=@- https://metrics.wavefront.com/report?f=graphite_v2